Sleepwalker v3.1 [17 Nov 2016] - by Dominic

 Description

-This Windows program (batch file) can wake up a remote Windows machine by sending a magic packet and then start a Remote Desktop connection to that machine.
-If your destination has dual-wan then it can try both connections & connect to the faster one.
+This Windows program (batch file) can wake up a sleeping (including hibernating) remote Windows machine by sending a magic packet and then start a Remote Desktop connection to that machine.

 To connect to machines behind a router on a different local network than the machine on which you are running SleepWalker (e.g. over the internet), or (perhaps) if the remote machine is on the same local network but is via one or more intermediate switches, you probably need to have opened or redirected ports on the router to point to the machines, and you probably also need, on the router, to have bound the machines' macs to an IP; this is so the router will allow a magic packet to pass from the internet to a sleeping machine.
 Some routers simply do not have this capability, in which case this program cannot help you, sorry.
 Your router must also respond to a ping from the internet.